 - Using a credit card.
 Paying with a credit card may allow you to earn card rewards based on the amount you owe.
-However, fees charged by the IRS to pay by credit card may often be higher than the value of any frequent flier miles, points, or cash back gained.
-And if you carry a credit balance, you may be subject to interest charges.1
+However, fees charged by the IRS to pay by credit card may often be higher than the value of any frequent flier miles, points, or cash back gained.1

 - Taking a traditional bank loan.
 A loan from a bank usually carries lower interest rates than credit card debt.
 However, it may require a lengthy application process and extensive paperwork, and you may incur loan fees and higher interest charges than some other options.